System requirements¶

 Why are root privileges required?

-subcommands connect to the VSatellite cluster, requiring access to credentials stored in /etc/rancher/k3s/k3s.yaml
+Other vsatctl subcommands connect to the VSatellite cluster, requiring access to credentials stored in /etc/rancher/k3s/k3s.yaml.
+This file is only accessible to the root user.

 Related links¶